zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 weight: 3
 ---

 Anchore Enterprise Reports provides a [GraphQL](https://graphql.org/) API for direct interaction with the service.
 GraphQL is a query language for APIs and a runtime for fulfilling those queries.

+There is a small REST API as well for retrieving scheduled report results, available [here](../specs/reports_swagger.yaml)

 ### Get started